 Many new vehicle purchases and insurance plans now offer roadside assistance.
 While it’s never a bad idea to have, it’s especially helpful during the winter months.
 If you don’t have a policy in place, consider purchasing a family roadside assistance plan, especially if you have new or elderly drivers in the home.

 You never want to think you may get stuck, but it doesn’t hurt to prepare just in case.
-Pack a bag with a flashlight, flares, bottled water, granola bars or canned food with an opener, blanket, and extra cell phone charger, assuming you have a cell phone.
+Pack a bag with a flashlight, flares, bottled water, granola bars or canned food with an opener, blanket, and portable charger to keep your cell phone charged.
 If you don’t have cell coverage, consider purchasing a pay as you go plan for inclement weather.
-In case, you find yourself with car problems or slide off the road due to weather conditions that make it unsafe to go for help, you’ll be as comfortable as you can be until help arrives.
+If you have car problems or slide off the road due to weather conditions and it’s unsafe to go for help, you’ll be as comfortable as you can be until help arrives.

 What winter car maintenance tips do you practice to make sure your vehicle is ready for winter driving?